project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 A user can select one or more category amongst the defined category.

-For example, for the organization ABC organiztion the framework name is ABC and code as ndf1; the category selected is **Subject** and the label is modified as **Resources** which defines the various water resources and contains the terms as Ground Water, Spring, Surface Water and so on.
+For example, for the organization ABC organization the framework name is ABC and code as abc1; the category selected is **Subject** and the label is modified as **Resources** which defines the various water resources and contains the terms as Ground Water, Spring, Surface Water and so on.

 ### Prerequisites